reef-technologies/handbook/README.md

 Every week, we hold two internal calls:
 Status call and a Sociocracy call.
-These two meetings are exceptions to our asynchronicity.
-Depending on the project and the client you work for, additional calls may be needed, but we try to keep them to a minimum.

 The purpose of these two calls, briefly speaking, is: